Curriculum PSHE Leader: Miss R Dempsey

 Within the EYFS, PSHE is about making connections and is strongly linked to play.
 PSHE is taught through activities that are part of topics, as well as on an individual basis to develop personal skills such as dressing and toileting.
 Positive experiences are built through daily opportunities to share and enjoy a range of different activities.
 The children are given the opportunity to engage in social activities, as members of a small group or occasionally during whole school activities.
 Regular timetabled PSHE sessions/circle times are carried out to teach explicit PSED skills and links across all areas, for example technology are used to support the development of knowledge and skills in readiness for Key Stage 1.
 The SEAL resources are used to support the development of PSED.

 Key Stage 1 and 2: At Hindsford CE Primary School, staff follow the Programme of Study from the PSHE Association.
 From this programme of study, staff deliver PSHE Education in 3 core themes: Relationships (Families and Friendships, Safe Relationships, and Respecting Ourselves and Others), Health and Well-being (Physical Health and Mental Wellbeing, Keeping Safe, and Growing and Changing) and Living in The Wider World (Belonging to a Community, Media Literacy and Digital Resilience, and Money and Work).
 Depending upon the issues being faced by children at the time of long-term planning, these units may be split up so that each element is taught once across a term, or 2 of the elements are taught across the term.
-For the Autumn term 2020, staff will begin their programme of study with a mental health and wellbeing unit in response to Covid-19 and the prolonged school closure.

 Teachers plan weekly PSHE sessions at Hindsford CE Primary School, recognising the importance of regular teaching of this knowledge and the key skills.
 Medium term planning is carried out using the PSHE Association programme builders and this content is fully mapped to the programme of study for Citizenship across Key Stages 1 and 2, and to the statutory requirements outlined in the 2020 Relationships and Health Education Programme of Study.
-Click below to see how the content is mapped out to meet the statutory requirements and how knowledge and skills progress from Key Stage 1 to Key Stage 2
+Click below to see how the content is mapped out to meet the statutory requirements and how knowledge progresses from Key Stage 1 to Key Stage 2

 At the start of each academic year, staff work together to analyse the Child Health Profile for the local area to extrapolate the key issues which directly impact on children.
 Medium term plans are then adapted to ensure coverage of this content and enhancement days, where possible, are identified to ensure that these areas are given heightened emphasis.
 Click below to view the medium term plans for the Autumn and Spring Terms for Years 1 to 6.